Skip to main content

 Kickoff────────── 12-week phased adoption ──────────Production · governed

 By week twelve there is one production AI capability, with measurable value, governed by a documented oversight model.
-From there capability scales — never as a single transformation, always as the next phased increment.
+From there capability grows in increments, never as a single launch.

 WithPraxis.ai